eafflu/runtime/README.md

 ![Halle On Yellow Background](http://i.imgur.com/iqo5v3F.png)

 Our first goal is to create a great background for our game.
-That will require drawing.
+That will require learning to draw with create.js.

 # Drawing With Create.js